 Transporting the remains of his friend back to Texas would be a daunting task, but the cattleman was determined to keep his promise.
 Gathering scattered oil cans from about the fort, his cowboys beat them out, soldered them together and made an immense tin casket.
 Inside this, they placed the rough, wooden one, several inches of powdered charcoal packed around it, sealed the tin lid and crated the whole in lumber.
 They lifted a wagon bed from its bolsters and carefully loaded the sarcophagus on to it.
 On February 8, 1868, with six big mules strung out in harness, the rough-hewn cowmen from Texas rode ahead and behind the strangest and most affecting funeral cavalcade in the history of the cow country, bringing Oliver Loving home.
 “The Pecos—the graveyard of the cowman’s hopes,” Goodnight humanized the bleak terrain.

 “Down the relentless Pecos and across the implacable Plains, the [388-mile] journey was singularly peaceful,” Goodnight told Haley.
 “Through miles of grazing buffaloes, they approached the Cross Timbers, reached the settlements and at last delivered the body to the Masonic Lodge at Weatherford, Texas, where it was buried [in Greenwood Cemetery] with fraternal honors.”

-Frederick Nolan is one of the foremost authorities on Billy the Kid, and on the history of the American West in general.
+Frederick W. Nolan is one of the foremost authorities on Billy the Kid and the general history of the American West.
 For more on Charles Goodnight, he recommends reading J. Marvin Hunter’s The Trail Drivers of Texas (the first book to feature Goodnight and Wilson’s stories) and J. Evetts Haley’s biography, Charles Goodnight, Cowman and Plainsman.